 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-To begin with, one must fully unlearn the practices under the erstwhile law in order to clearly understand the concepts of debit note and credit note in GST.
-A debit note and credit note in GST, for the purpose of the GST Law, can be issued by the registered person who has issued a tax invoice, i.e., the supplier.
+To begin with, one must fully unlearn the practices under the erstwhile law in order to clearly understand the concepts of credit note in GST.
+A credit note in GST can be issued by the registered person who has issued a tax invoice, i.e., the supplier.

-Then, the original amount due MINUS the credit note is the revised value of supply that the customer pays the supplier.
-To this extent the GST thereon would also stand reduced, subject to conditions.
+Then, the original amount due to MINUS the credit note is the revised value of supply that the customer pays the supplier.
+To this extent, the GST thereon would also stand reduced, subject to conditions.

 The conditions applicable on an issue of credit note in GST are listed below:

 Annual return has been filed for the FY in which the original tax invoice was issued; or

 September of the financial year immediately succeeding the financial year in which the original tax invoice was issued.